Adobe-Marketing-Cloud/aep-sdks-documentation/resources/upgrading-to-aep/track-beacon.md

 ## Emulating the trackBeacon call from v4 SDKs

 The `trackBeacon` call is no longer available in the AEP SDKs.
 If you would like to send beacon tracking data to your Analytics server and be able to create rules based off of a user's proximity to your beacons, you can do so manually.
-Note that this solution relies on the [Profile extension](../../using-mobile-extensions/profile/) for the purposes of generating beacon-related Rules.
+Note that this solution relies on the [Profile extension](../../using-mobile-extensions/profile/) for the purposes of generating beacon-related rules.

+This page contains sample code to help you implement your own `trackBeacon` calls.

 #### Tracking a beacon